Summary

 Florida softshell turtle | Apalone ferox

-DIET | Carnivore – snails, insects, fish, crustaceans, and have rarely been documented to eat small birds.
+Carnivore – snails, insects, fish, crustaceans, and have rarely been documented to eat small birds.

 Gibba turtle | Mesoclemmys gibba